Let's Get Physical

 Tips for Setting Fitness Goals

 Work, friends, family.
 How does anyone find time to exercise?
 You know you should, but getting motivated can be a problem.
 However, it's important to find some way to incorporate activity into your busy lifestyle.
 Researchers have found that moderate daily exercise may reduce your risk of heart disease, cancer, osteoporosis, and other chronic diseases.
 If you are seeking general health improvement, just 30 minutes a day should do the trick.
-And, this thirty minutes can be broken down into 10 minute segments throughout the day.
+And, this thirty minutes can be broken down into

 Even exercising just three times per week (if you can't do it daily) can have benefits (mental and physical).
 The key is that the exercise is "moderate."
 Moderate exercise consists of any activity that causes an increase in breathing, forcing you to take deeper breaths.
 You should be able to carry on a light conversation, but should not be breathless.
 If you are looking to improve your fitness-training, try three to five continuous workouts per week at 60 to 90 percent of your maximum heart rate.
 Subtract your age from 220 to determine your estimated target-heart rate.
 If you are a beginner, multiply this number by 60-70 percent.
 Advanced exercisers can target a higher heart rate by multiplying this number by 70-90 percent.